 If you are involved in an accident that is your fault you will need to pay an excess amount, which can be as much as £2,000 depending on the car you choose.

 The company you hire from might offer you excess insurance to cover this.
-However they can be expensive so make sure you compare standalone policies elsewhere before buying from the car hire company.
+It can be expensive, however, so make sure you compare standalone policies elsewhere before buying from the car hire company.

 You can choose between cover for a single trip or multiple trips abroad throughout the year.
-Be careful, as there is usually a limit on how many days you will be covered for, e.g. between 60 and 180 days.
+Be careful, as there is usually a limit on how many days you will be covered – usually between between 60 and 180 days.

-You will need your UK driving licence when driving within the EU/EEA, however if you are driving outside these countries you may need an International Driving Permit.
+You will need your UK driving licence when driving within the EU/EEA.

 Documents you should take with you include: